-Review By Harriet Yoder
+Review of “Henty Books” By Harriet Yoder

 Written for “young lads” these historical novels are great for young lasses too!
 These excellent books, called Henty Books, make a great basis for homeschool history studies.
 Each gripping story captures the attention while informing the reader about the history, geography, military, customs, and politics of the era.
 As we read these aloud for our multilevel history study, we use a historical atlas and plot the movement of the characters on a map.
 I choose appropriate historical coloring books to keep the younger children busy while the older children prefer to draw their interpretation of the scene.

-An added benefit of these books is the wonderful vocabulary.
+An added benefit of these books is a wonderful vocabulary.
 It is always good to read to children using a higher vocabulary level.
 New words also make for great discussions.
 Keep your dictionary handy when you are reading these novels.

 One suggestion for using the Henty historical novels in your home school curriculum is to read them chronologically and supplement with library books on related topics.
-Another is to start with the time period you are currently studying.
+Another is to start with the time period you are studying.